S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 • specific customer requirements,

-• the particularities of its sector d'business
+• the particularities of its activity sector

 • customer company size.

-This flexibility enables us to adapt our interventions, particularly for projects projects or major transitions that sometimes require a prolonged presence.
+This flexibility enables us to adapt our interventions, particularly for projects or major transitions that sometimes require a prolonged presence.

-Managing interim managers with Delville Management
+Handling interim managers with Delville Management

 Preparing to integrate interim managers